Yeast Free Cooking to Stay Healthy & Look Young

 According to Lori, many of us are eating yeast-rich food which is damaging to our health.
 She said

-Yeast makes a number of chemical compounds which the body picks up and absorbs.
+Yeast makes a number of chemical compounds that the body picks up and absorbs.
 To most folks, they may not feel much effect.
 However, other people may have more of a sensitivity which shows up through vaginal yeast infections, diarrhea/constipation and headaches.
 And then there are the rest of us, whose bodies have a difficult time handling these compounds and toxins.
 We feel sick, but we can’t figure out why.

 Penicillin is one of the earliest discovered and widely used antibiotic agents, derived from the Penicillium mold.
 Antibiotics are natural substances that are released by bacteria and fungi into their environment, as a means of inhibiting other organisms – it is chemical warfare on a microscopic scale.